Shawna Gordon: 2013–14

 In 2013, Gordon signed with the Boston Breakers for the inaugural season of the National Women's Soccer League (NWSL), but did not make an appearance for the club.

 Following the close of the 2013 NWSL season, Gordon joined the Western Sydney Wanders FC in Australia's W-League for the 2013–2014 season.
 In December 2013, she was named W-League Player of the Week after the team's 3–0 win over Perth Glory FC.
 Gordon made 10 starts for the club and scored one goal.
 The Wanderers finished in 7th place during the regular season with a record.

 In summer 2014, Gordon joined LA Blues in Los Angeles and helped lead the team to their fourth W-League championship.
 She scored five goals and served five assists during the season.

 In the fall, Gordon joined Umeå IK in Sweden's Damallsvenskan for the 2014 season.
 She made six appearances for the club.
 Umeå finished in sixth place with a record.

 2015–16

 In October 2014, Gordon signed with the NWSL side Sky Blue FC based in New Jersey.
 Of her signing, head coach Jim Gabarra said, "Shawna is a left-footed midfielder who is a great addition to our team.
 She is very good at set plays, and she has some good playing experience.
 Her experience at the professional level makes her someone who will add some nice depth to our team."
 During the 2015 season, she made 13 appearances for the club with 10 starts.
 Sky Blue finished in eighth place during the regular season with a record.

 International career

 Gordon has represented the United States on the under-17 national team.
 In 2008, she was called into training camp for the United States women's national under-20 soccer team.

 Personal life

 Gordon dated actor Shemar Moore from 2014 to 2015.

+Following her retirement from professional play, Gordon founded Football for Her, a nonprofit dedicated to providing girls a safe space to play soccer.